Owen-Choh/ntu-sc1015-mini-project/README.md

 #### Machine Learning
 *1. Random Forest*

     a.
-Extract numeric variables that have high correlation with attrition as predictors and build a model using Random Forest Classifier
+One-Hot-Coded categorical variables and build a model using Random Forest Classifier
-       - A accuracy of 84.5% is achieved
+       - A R^2 Score of 0.719 is achieved

     b.
-Do hyperparemeter tuning using Random Search and plot one of the trees from Random Forest
+Did Synthetic Minority Oversampling Technique (SMOTE) to rebalance the car model distribution
-       - The accuracy is improved to 84.7%
+       - The R^2 Score is decreased to 0.485

 *2. Logistic Regression*